Decoding the Projective Transverse Field Ising Model: Classical simulation of the Quantum System

 Here we used the fact that $\sum_{\flpat}\sum_{E^p_{\vert\flpat}}\cdots=\sum_{E^p}\sum_{\flpat_{\vert E^p}}\cdots$ and wrote $\sum_{E^p_{\vert\mathcal{T^\sub{bi}}}}\cdots=\sum_{E^p_{\vert\flpat}}\cdots$ and $\sum_{\flpat_{\vert E^p}}\cdots=\sum_{\flpat\in E^p}\cdots$.

-Comparing the quantum system in \cref{eq:sampleAverageQM} and the classical system in \cref{eq:sampleAverageBi}, we see that the samplings only differ in the last sum where in the quantum case the sampling goes over the possible stabilizer results and in the classical case the sampling goes over the possible bit flips.
-In the following we will show that the following equation
+Comparing the quantum system in \cref{eq:sampleAverageQM} and the classical system in \cref{eq:sampleAverageBi}, we see that the samplings only differ in the last sum, where in the quantum case the sampling goes over the possible stabilizer results and in the classical case the sampling goes over the possible bit flips.
+In the following, we will show that the following equation:

 holds.
-As a first step we insert the probabilities defined above
+As a first step, we insert the probabilities defined above:

-First we focus on the classical right hand side and make use of the fact that flipping a bit twice with a $\unit[50]{\%}$ probability yields the same sampling as flipping it once with the same probability.
+First, we focus on the classical right-hand side and make use of the fact that flipping a bit twice with a $\unit[50]{\%}$ probability yields the same sampling as flipping it once with the same probability.
 This means that we can sample $\flpat$ just on the reduced error pattern $E_\sub{red}^p$ without changing the result.
-On the quantum mechanical left hand side of the equation we can see that the sampling over all possible stabilizer measurement results is in reality just a sampling over the reduced stabilizer results.
+On the quantum mechanical left-hand side of the equation, we can see that the sampling over all possible stabilizer measurement results is in reality just a sampling over the reduced stabilizer results.
 All other results are determined by that.
-Thus we find
+Thus, we find

-We know, that the patterns $E^p$ and $S^p$ determine whether or not the original cluster survives in the quantum system.
-Therefore we can consider two cases now.
+We know that the patterns $E^p$ and $S^p$ determine whether or not the original cluster survives in the quantum system.
+Therefore, we can consider two cases now.